KimPopsong/Capstone_Design/README.md

 Tensorflow By JHPark
 And, Made App Together

-__Because Using Google Translation costs money, deleted Credential Key From android-merge and delete commit history.__
+__Because Using Google Translation costs money, deleted Credential Key From android-merge and commit history.__